-Upon completion of the investigation, the HOS or designee who conducted the investigation will meet individually with the student or students who were the target of the alleged incident and the student or students against whom the complaint was made.
+Upon completion of the investigation, the Head of School or designee who conducted the investigation will meet individually with the student or students who were the target of the alleged incident and the student or students against whom the complaint was made.
 Parents/Guardians will then be informed of the results of the investigation and, where disciplinary or other corrective action is determined to be appropriate, the steps that will be taken to correct the situation.
-The HOS will comply with applicable laws regarding disclosure of confidential information when informing students and parents/guardians.
+The Head of School will comply with applicable laws regarding disclosure of confidential information when informing students and parents/guardians.